THE FOLLOWING TERMS CONSTITUTE THE “CODE OF CONDUCT” AND FORM AN INTEGRAL PART OF THE LEGAL AGREEEMENT. PLEASE READ THEM CAREFULLY.

 Use of Scumware: means the use of pop-up banners that hide banners that are displayed on a website, the placement of icons beside keywords found in text that if clicked will take the visitor to another website and other similar practices.

-2.1 The Introducer shall use its best efforts and shall devote reasonable amounts of its time, personnel and resources to promote and market the Site banners with respect to which the Introducer have or will have a marketing arrangement to bring Leads and/or Qualified Traders to Safecap.
+2.1 The Introducer will use its best efforts and shall devote reasonable amounts of its time, personnel and resources to promote and market the Site banners with respect to which the Introducer have or will have a marketing arrangement to bring Leads and/or Qualified Market Traders to Safecap.

 2.2 The Introducer can also identify Prospective Introducers for the Company subject to the Agreement and the Code.
 In the event that a Prospective Introducer becomes an Introducer as a result of introduction by a current Introducer, the Prospective Introducer must enter into an agreement with the Company and accept the terms of this Code.
 The current Introducer shall provide the Company with all such information as required on the Prospective Introducer for the Company to assess its credibility, in the light of the Company’s business appetite and its sole judgment in relation to compliance with the Applicable Laws and Regulations.
 Unless otherwise specified at the Code, the current Introducer shall, in relation to the Prospective Introducer, be entitled to receive a Fee as agreed between the Parties in writing.